wlockwood/lits/Modules.md

 ?
 How should this be initialized?
 What's the absolute minimum we can have and still have a valid image?
 Path?
 ?
 Which fields should we write tags to?
 How should they be formatted?
-    * Write encodings to comments as every other field is too small.
-Later, XMP.
+    * ~~Write encodings to comments as every other field is too small.
+Later, XMP.~~
+    * Don't write encodings to the scanned file, it will fail if there's more than once face due to the character limit of the largest IPTC field.

 * Is_Tracked -> bool - Is this in the database right now?
 * People: List[Person] - List of people in this image